megagonlabs/blue/README.md

 ![Stream](./docs/images/stream.png)

 In blue, streams are used in multiple places.
 Agents consume streams and produce their output into streams.
-Sessions are also streams, with messages announcing agents joining and leaving as well as new streams produced in the session.
+Sessions are also streams, with agents announcing  joining and leaving a session and producing output as a message in the session stream.
+Planners (or any other agent) instructing other agents to do work is also a message in the stream.
 As such streams are the main way of passing data and instructions between agents, where an agent can produce a stream (data and instructions) and another agent can consume from the stream.

 Messages can be data and instruction messages, with supported data types of integer, string, and JSON objects.

+Streams are tagged by the agent which created the stream.
+Tags serve multiple purpose but mainly to allow other agents to determine if they are interested to listen to stream.

 ## agents
 The central "compute" concept in blue is an agent.
-An agent basically spawns a worker to monitor to a stream, if it decides to act on it, can process the data and produce output in another stream.
-There might be yet another agent monitoring the output of the first agent and do something on top or choose to listen to the user stream.
+An agent basically spawns a worker to monitor to a stream, if it decides to act on it, can process the data and produce output in another stream(s).
+There might be yet another agent monitoring the output of the first agent and do something on top, and so on.

 ![Agent](./docs/images/agent.png)

+Agents have a set of properties which defines options and settings regarding how an agent will operating.
+Most of the properties are specific to the agent.
+All agents also define a `listens` property which define `includes` and `excludes` rule to determine which streams to listen to.

 ### worker
 A worker is a thread of an agent that is basically dedicated to a specific input stream and outputs to a specific output stream.
+How a worker should process the input stream (processor function) is passed on to the worker from the agent.
+Similarly an agent's properties are also passed on to any of its workers.

 ## session
 The central "context" concept in Blue is a `session`.
-A session is initiated by an agent, usually a user agent input into a stream, and continiously expanded by other agents responding to the initial stream and other streams in the session.
+A session is initiated by an agent, typically a user agent, and continiously expanded by other agents responding to the initial stream and other streams in the session.
 Agents are added to a session to orchestrate a response to the initial user input.
 Once added an agent can listen to any `stream` in the session and decide to follow-up and process data in the stream to produce more streams in the session.

 ## memory
 Agents (i.e. agent workers) can store and share data among each other.
-Data is stored and retrieved in three levels of context: (a) session (b) stream (c) agent and (d) workers.
-A worker can put data into the session store which can be seen and retrieved by any agent and worker in the session.
-A worker can further limit the scope of the data to a stream, where data can be seen only by agents which are working on a specific stream.
-Finally, a worker can put private data where it can only be seen by the worker itself, or more broadly by all workers in the agent.
+Data is stored to and retrieved from the `shared memory` at three levels of scope: (a) session (b) stream (c) agent.

+- A worker can put data into the `session memory` which can be seen and retrieved by any agent and its worker in the session.
+- A worker can further limit the scope of the data to a specificc stream, where data can be seen only by agents (workers) which are working on that specific stream.
+This is the `stream memory`.
+- Finally, a worker can put data into the private `agent memory`  where it can only be seen by the workers of the agent itself.

+Want to get started?
+Follow the installation steps below..

 # installation

 Blue can be deployed in two modes: (1) `localhost` (2) `swarm` mode. `localhost` is more suitable for development and `swarm` mode is more suitable for staging and production.
-Below we describe how you can deploy blue in `localhost` mode and further down we will talk about `swarm` mode as we discuss production.
+Below we describe how you can deploy blue in `localhost` mode and further down we will talk about `swarm` mode when we discuss production mode of deployment.

 ## requirements
 Blue requires docker engine to build and run the infrastructure and agents.
 To develop on your local machine you would need to install docker engine from